 Paella (aka.
-Pai-eya) is the most delicious thing to succumb this earth.
+Pai-eya) is the most delicious thing to succumb to this earth.

 A rice dish that many signify as the national dish of Spain.
 It’s generally cooked with chorizo, chicken or seafood, but is available for most dietary requirements too – It’s also a great option for vegetarians. ✔ Regardless, please try paella, it’s soooooo delish.

 You should definitely get your hands on some Tapas and Churros too.

 Get drunk on Sangria

 Yep.
 I definitely did this one, and I smashed a glass too (I can 100% tell you that this was not due to my intoxication, but due to the wobbly table.. but my partner will try and tell you otherwise).

 So as you can probably gather, Sangria is a delicious alcoholic beverage that originated in Spain.
 It’s created from either white or red wine – although red is the most common – chopped fruit and a mixture of either orange juice, soda water or brandy.

 What would probably help is if you don’t order a jug for 2 people, but drink it all for yourself..
 I swear I’m not an alcoholic… I’m actually the total opposite!

 Barcelona’s coast is really amazing.
 On a warm summers day, there’s nothing better than going for a cruise on the water, or even enjoying some watersports!

 You’ll see a different side to Barcelona than what you’ll see on foot, and to be honest, the city looks quite different from out at sea.